optimizely/agent/docs/auth.md

     auth:
         # Signing keys will be fetched from this url and used when validating access tokens
         jwksURL: https://YOUR_DOMAIN/.well-known/jwks.json
+        # Siging keys will be periodically fetched on this interval
+        jwksUpdateInterval: 30m
 ```

 ## Secret Rotation (Issuer & Validator mode)